NUAA-Open-Source/NUAA-iCal-Python/README.md

 > ONLY supported by python 3+

-Your curriculum is in `target/curriculum.ics`, you can import it to Google Calendar etc.
+Your curriculum will in `target/curriculum.ics`, you can import it to Google Calendar etc.

 ## TODO

 - [x] Get course table data
 - [x] Generate iCal file
+- [x] Input Variables
-- [ ] Input Variables
+- [ ] GUI
 - [ ] Export to Google Calendar
 - [ ] WSGI server